Is your writing boring?

 Create affirmations or mantras around your new story.
 Repeat them to yourself every morning and throughout the day until they become part of your identity.

-Reprogram your mind to build a habit of working on the tasks you schedule whether you feel like it or not.
+Reprogram your mind to build a habit of working on the tasks you schedule, whether or not you feel like it.

 Perhaps the task is too big or too difficult?
 Your mind wants to avoid pain as long as possible.
 If that is the case, restructure the task into smaller bits and then focus on just one bit at a time, ticking it off the list as you complete it.